GameOfNicoYT/HTL-Pinkafeld-Peripherie-Schild-Library/README.md

     if (x < thirdThreshold)
       activeLedCount = 4;
   }
-  // LEDs basierend auf der Anzahl der aktiven LEDs und der Richtung einschalten for (int i = 0; i < activeLedCount; i++)
+  // Activate LEDs with respect to direction for (int i = 0; i < activeLedCount; i++)
   {
     int ledIndex;